Amber Heard's net worth: A look at her career, defamation lawsuit and more

 In 2018, Heard was appointed as an ambassador of cosmetics giant L’Oréal Paris.
 The announcement was made at the year’s Cannes Film Festival, where she participated in the brand’s “The Worth It Show.”
 Through her contract, she appeared on the makeup label’s shows and was also seen at the 2021 Paris Fashion Week.
 During her defamation proceedings, the actress claimed allegations by Depp had smeared her reputation and attempted to get her off the project.

-Some of Heard’s other brand collaborations include Revlon, Calvin Klein, David Yurman and Pantene.
+Some of Heard’s other brand collaborations include Revlon, Calvin Klein, David Yurman and Pantene, which contributed to her overall net worth.

-Heard seems to have quite a penchant for lavish homes and has made some luxury purchases over the years.
+Heard seems to have quite a penchant for lavish homes and has made some luxury purchases over the years, adding to her net worth.

 She bought her California mansion in 2019 for USD 570,000.
 Situated in Yucca Valley, the three-bedroom and three-bathroom estate covered an area of 227.6 sq m.
 It featured solid iron front doors, a kitchen with a double griddle stove and wiring for the whole-home surround stereo system.
 Stunning views of the mountains, a gazebo and gorgeous spacious interiors made it a dreamy abode.
-Nearly two months after the 2022 defamation case, she sold it for USD 1.05 million.
+Nearly two months after the 2022 defamation case, she sold it for USD 1.05 million to move to Spain, where she has a rented house in Madrid.

 According to TMZ, during the trial period, Heard was residing in a plush Virginia apartment, which had a rent tag of USD 22,500 per month.
 Reports also suggest she had a mansion in Virginia, which was a nearly 25-minute drive from the Fairfax Country Courthouse.
 Covering an area of nearly 1207 sq m, the property had eight bedrooms, 10 bathrooms and a large dining room to accommodate at least 10 people.
 A tennis court, games room, movie theatre and sprawling gardens completed it.